HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 The three key APIs that facilitate local AI inference are WebAssembly (CPU), WebGPU (GPU), and WebNN (CPU, GPU, and NPU).

-All statistics in this section refer to the percentage of Google Chrome page loads that utilize these APIs at least once, across all release channels and platforms.
+In the following sections, statistics from Chrome Platform Status refer to the percentage of Google Chrome page loads that use an API at least once, across all release channels and platforms.
 It is essential to note that the use of WebAssembly and WebGPU does not confirm AI activity; these are general-purpose APIs frequently utilized for tasks such as complex calculations, 3D visualizations, or gaming.

 ##### WebAssembly

 [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) acts as the bytecode for the web.
 Code written in various programming languages, including C++ and Rust, can be compiled into WebAssembly.
 It enables developers to write optimized, high-performance code that is executed by the browser's scripting engine on the user's CPU.

 WebAssembly has broad browser support, being implemented in all relevant browser engines since 2017.

-In 2025, the usage of WebAssembly (i.e., the instantiation of a WebAssembly module relative to page loads) experienced 27% linear growth (see the following figure) from being active on 4.44% of page loads in January 2025, and 5.64% in December 2025 (<a hreflang="en" href="https://chromestatus.com/metrics/feature/timeline/popularity/2237">January 2024</a>: 3.37%).
+According to Chrome Platform Status data, the usage of WebAssembly (i.e., the instantiation of a WebAssembly module relative to page loads) experienced 27% linear growth (see the following figure) from being active on 4.44% of page loads in January 2025, and 5.64% in December 2025 (<a hreflang="en" href="https://chromestatus.com/metrics/feature/timeline/popularity/2237">January 2024</a>: 3.37%).

 {{ figure_markup(
   image="genai-wasm-usage.png",
-  caption="WebAssembly usage in 2025 according to Chrome Platform Status data.", description="Bar chart showing the growth of WebAssembly usage in percent per page loads according to Chrome Platform Status data throughout 2025.
+  caption="WebAssembly usage in 2025 according to Chrome Platform Status data.", description="Line chart showing the growth of WebAssembly usage in percent per page loads according to Chrome Platform Status data throughout 2025.
 Usage increased linearly from being active on 4.44% of page loads in January to 5.64% in December.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTXSz19p32lprObXmLblQxEy5u0Sjd9QajNixDEOJutiaxi1aWk37ojoY5Z3D-GfgHg3Ggu23VZS2yI/pubchart?oid=148205691&format=interactive", sheets_gid="303424003"
   )